desi-ivanova/starter-academic/content/publication/ivanova-2021-idad/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: International Conference on Machine Learning
+publication: 35th Conference on Neural Information Processing Systems
-publication_short: In *ICML* (long presentation)
+publication_short: NeurIPS 2021

-abstract: We introduce Deep Adaptive Design (DAD), a method for amortizing the cost of adaptive Bayesian experimental design that allows experiments to be run in real-time.
-Traditional sequential Bayesian optimal experimental design approaches require substantial computation at each stage of the experiment.
-This makes them un- suitable for most real-world applications, where decisions must typically be made quickly.
-DAD addresses this restriction by learning an amortized design network upfront and then using this to rapidly run (multiple) adaptive experiments at deployment time.
-This network represents a design policy which takes as input the data from previous steps, and outputs the next design using a single forward pass; these design decisions can be made in milliseconds during the live experiment.
-To train the network, we introduce contrastive in- formation bounds that are suitable objectives for the sequential setting, and propose a customized network architecture that exploits key symmetries.
-We demonstrate that DAD successfully amortizes the process of experimental design, outperforming alternative strategies on a number of problems.
+abstract: We introduce implicit Deep Adaptive Design (iDAD), a new method for performing adaptive experiments in *real-time* with *implicit* models. iDAD amortizes the cost of Bayesian optimal experimental design (BOED) by learning a design policy network upfront, which can then be deployed quickly at the time of the experiment.
+The iDAD network can be trained on any model which simulates differentiable samples, unlike previous design policy work that requires a closed form likelihood and conditionally independent experiments.
+At deployment, iDAD allows design decisions to be made in milliseconds, in contrast to traditional BOED approaches that require heavy computation during the experiment itself.
+We illustrate the applicability of iDAD on a number of experiments, and show that it provides a fast and effective mechanism for performing adaptive design with implicit models.

 # Summary.
 An optional shortened abstract.
-summary: DAD is the first policy-based approach to BOED that enables adaptive experiments to be performed in real-time.
+summary: iDAD allows us to practically run Bayesian optimal experiments with implicit (likelihood-free) models in real-time.
+Previous methods either relied on an explicit likelihood model of the outcomes, or were too computationally costly to run in real-time.

 tags: []